troykinsella/junkie/README.md

 ## Why Junkie?

-There are a [slew](https://www.npmjs.com/search?q=dependency+injection) of other dependency injection (DI) modules available for node.js of varying quality and states of abandonment.
+There are a [slew](https://www.npmjs.com/search?q=dependency+injection) of other dependency injection (DI) modules available for node.js and the browser of varying quality and states of abandonment.
 Some do a lot, such as encompass the module loading mechanism, and others do very little, providing a fixed idea of how DI should occur.

 Junkie aims to solve the problem of how to inject dependencies.
 No more.
 No less.
 It isn't an application framework.